 - Have a credit or debit card dedicated to this trip in Norway.
 You’ll use it a lot, and you’ll want to make sure you have enough funds for it.
 For instance, before filling your tank at the gas stop, you’ll have to put in your card, and they will take around 150 euros as a guarantee before even putting a drop of gasoline in your tank.
-After you finish filling the gas, the right amount will be charged from your card.
+After you finish filling the gas, the right amount will be charged to your card.
+I recommend using Revolut.

 - Norwegians are friendly and eager to help you.
 Don’t hesitate to ask for help when needed.

-- Driving an electric car is the best way to do a road trip in Norway.
+- Driving an electric car is the best way to go on a road trip in Norway.
 Electric cars enjoy certain benefits such as free refueling and parking and reduced.